Research drives high-impact innovation

 Research study volunteers are essential in shaping the future of medicine.
-Whether it's a clinical trial of an experimental medication, a comparison of different treatments or a collection of data from people with a similar health condition or genetic background, community participants help researchers translate scientific discovery into lifesaving care.
-Many of our research studies are specific to knee, shoulder or hip medical procedures or conditions for which you may be a candidate.
+Whether it's a clinical trial of an experimental medication, a comparison of different treatments or a collection of data from people with a similar health condition or genetic background, community participants help researchers translate scientific discoveries into lifesaving care.
+Many of our research studies are specific to knee, shoulder or hip medical procedures or conditions.

-If you have an interest in or question regarding our research projects, please browse our current studies below, or ask your provider if you qualify.
+If you have an interest in, or a question regarding our Sports Medicine research projects, please browse our current studies below, or ask your provider if you qualify.
 For more information, you can call 614-293-2761 or email SportsMedResearch@osumc.edu to see if you are eligible to participate in one of our current clinical trials.

 ACL Tear